 If you’re looking for a longer-term overview, Trendlines also displays the national average rates by month, for each equipment type, in 13-month graphs at the bottom of the web page.
 You can use that to compare April 2018 to April 2017, for example.
 On those monthly graphs, you can also compare spot market rates to the contract rates that shippers pay directly to carriers.

-Analyze freight rate trends and negotiate from strength, with DAT RateView, a truckload pricing database of $57 billion in REAL transactions between carriers and brokers, 3PLs and shippers.
+Analyze freight rate trends and negotiate from strength, with DAT RateView, a truckload pricing database.